Vicente Ramón Roca: Election and reforms

-He promoted production through an Agricultural Board created in Guayaquil, improved the administration of justice by introducing juries, and organized the economy.
-However, government revenues reached only 854,435 pesos in the best year.
-This fiscal shortage was significantly influenced by the mobilization of Colombian troops against Ecuador and Flores' expedition.
-The mobilization was a response to the Marcista revolutionaries' project to reclaim some of the territories won by Colombia during Flores' time.
-However, it was not a serious project, no war occurred, and a Peace and Friendship Treaty was signed, leaving Ecuador's claim to the Amazonian territories between the Caquetá and Putumayo rivers open.
+Roca created an agricultural board, introduced juries, and organized the economy.
+However, government revenues peaked at just 854,435 pesos.
+This was significantly influenced by the mobilization of Colombian troops against Ecuador and Flores's expedition, a response to the Marcista revolutionaries' project to reclaim territory won by Colombia while Flores was in power.
+A Peace and Friendship Treaty was signed, which prevented conflict while leaving Ecuador's claim to this territory open.